 The Bank has an authorized capital stock of Twenty-Two Billion Pesos (P22,000,000,000.00) divided into Two Billion Two Hundred Million shares with the par value of P10.00 per share.
 The capital stock consists entirely of common shares with the same voting rights.
-Each share is entitled to one vote except in the election of directors where every stockholder may cumulate his shares in accordance with the provisions of the Title III Sec.
-23 of the RCC.
+Each share is entitled to one vote except in the election

 Paid-up capital stands at Ten Billion Pesos (P10,000,000,000.00).
-There are no unpaid subscriptions and Treasury shares.
+There are no unpaid subscriptions and no treasury shares.

-There are 82 holders of the Bank's 1,000,000,000 issued and outstanding shares, including PCD Nominee Corporation which is comprised of several brokers/participants holding shares on behalf of their client beneficial owners.
+The Bank's 1,000,000,000 total issued and outstanding shares are held by 88 stockholders all of which are certificated direct ownership, except for shares in the name of PCD Nominee Corporation which are uncertificated and held by various brokers/participants in behalf of their client beneficial owners.